Kattabomman (film): Plot

 The village chairman Kalingarayan and his son Rajappa spread terror among the villagers.
-Whereas Kattabomman is an angry man who cannot tolerate injustice.
+Kattabomman is an angry man who cannot tolerate injustice.
 He was brought up by his grandfather and his widowed mother.
 His family and Kalingarayan's family are in a feud for several years.
 Kattabomman falls in love with Kalingarayan's daughter Priya and he marries her despite their families' wishes.
-In angry, his grandfather tells their past.
+In anger, his grandfather tells of their past.
 What transpires later forms the crux of the story.